-SpråkbankenText's research meetings during Autumn 2025, will take place on Thursdays, from 10:15 to 11.30 (occasionally to 12:00), typically in room F314, unless otherwise announced.
+SpråkbankenText's research meetings during Spring 2026, will take place on Thursdays, from 10:15 to 11.30 (occasionally to 12:00), typically in room F314, unless otherwise announced.
 The meetings are normally open for all members of SpråkbankenText.
 On some occasions, we invite a broader audience, these public seminars are announced in SpråkbankenText's calendar.

-The schedule for the Autumn of 2025 is as follows (cells highlighted in orange indicate related events that occur outside the meeting’s usual date and/or time):
+The schedule for the Spring of 2026 is as follows (cells highlighted in orange indicate related events that occur outside the meeting’s usual date and/or time):

 |